amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 - `i + j` is used to match the corresponding letters in both strings.
 It helps compare letters starting from the current position in the `originalString`.
 - Yes, you're correct. `(j === targetString.length - 1)` checks if the current position in the `targetString` is the last one.
 If it is, it means the entire `targetString` has been successfully matched.

+> why at first if block use case of not match instead of match first?

+The loop is designed to find a target string within an original string by iterating through each character of the original string and comparing it with the characters of the target string.

+Regarding why the first if block checks for "Not Match" instead of "Match," it's because the intention is to handle the case where a mismatch occurs as early as possible.
+If a mismatch is detected, there's no point in checking further for a match with the remaining characters in the target string, and the loop should be broken to move on to the next position in the original string.

+The code structure could be optimized and made clearer by reversing the order of these conditions, but as it stands, this code tries to find a match sequentially and exits as soon as a mismatch is found.

+The reason the first case is to "break the loop" when a mismatch occurs is because, when you're searching for a target string within the original string, once you encounter a character that doesn't match with the corresponding character in the target string, it doesn't make sense to continue checking the remaining characters in the target string at that particular starting position in the original string.
+Hence, the loop is exited prematurely to move on to the next position in the original string.

 #### Visualize the flow

 "to length of originalString - 1", it's saying that the loop should go from the first box (0) to the last box (length of originalString - 1) to ensure we're checking each position of the string.